abdulmi/UWChatbot/README.md

 - download ngrok
 - run the chatbot app
 - expose your local machine to the public.  ` ./ngrok PORT `
+- change your webhook on facebook's dashboard to the one provided by `ngrok`
 - now any change done locally should be reflected on the chatbot